Get Tickets for Wimbledon Tennis: How to Enter the Ballot for 2020

 How to Obtain Wimbledon Tickets

 To get tickets for the Wimbledon tennis tournament at their original price, you need to think ahead.
 Enter the online ballot now for the 2020 championship.

 - Complete your entry as soon as possible.
 You don't want to miss the December closing date just because you've been distracted by Christmas celebrations.

 - Keep an eye out for the results of the ballot in February/ March.
-If you know you will be away from home, get a friend to check your mail for you.
-Failure to formally accept the offer in time will result in tickets being re-offered to another entrant in the ballot.
+If you know you'll be away from home, get a friend to check your mail for you.
+Failure to formally accept the offer in time will result in your tickets being re-offered to another entrant in the ballot.
 I use this free to remind me when the special letter with the ballot results is likely to arrive. appointment planner app

 - If you're not successful in the ballot, try queuing on the day.
 Get there early and be prepared to wait in line for several hours.

 You could buy a hospitality package via a tour operator that includes tickets to the tournament.
 However the tickets you obtain in this way will have their price inflated to include a large profit for the operator.
-It is not just scammers that take advantage of the huge demand there is for Wimbledon tennis fortnight.
+It's not just scammers that take advantage of the huge demand for Wimbledon tennis fortnight tickets.